Diocese of Pitigliano-Sovana-Orbetello: History

 The two towns, Sovana and Pitigliano, are situated in the Province of Grosseto, Central Italy.
 The Diocese of Sovana, was in existence by 680, and was a suffragan of the Archdiocese of Siena.
 Sovana was an ancient Etruscan city, and preserved a certain importance till the end of the thirteenth century, having been the capital of the counts of Aldobrandeschi, lords of Southern Tuscany, from the days of Charlemagne.

 In 1230 the diocese lost territory which had been given as a gift to Territorial Abbacy of Santi Vincenzo ed Anastasio alle tre Fontane in Rome.
 In 1240 the city withstood a siege by Emperor Frederick II.
 Later it passed under the sway of the Orsini family, who transferred their residence to Pitigliano, mentioned for the first time in 1081.

 In 1401 the city fell into the power of the Republic of Siena.
-In 1434 Count Gentile Orsini having been killed at Sovana, the people of Pitigliano put the town to fire and sword, and brought about its destruction.
+In 1434, Count Gentile Orsini having been killed at Sovana, the people of Pitigliano put the town to fire and sword, and brought about its destruction.

 On 22 April 1459, Pope Pius II issued the bull "Triumphans Pastor", in which he raised the diocese of Siena to metropolitan status, and assigned to it as suffragans the dioceses of Sovana, Chiusi, Massa, and Grosseto.

 The territory of this diocese includes the Vallombrosan Abbey of Monte Calvello, which was transferred in 1496 by Pope Alexander VI a new abbey within the city walls.

-The diocesan seminary was founded by Bishop Domenico Maria della Ciaja, O.P.
-(1688–1713).